-There are numerous perks of teaching English online, but there are some downsides as well.
-And with so many jobs available, you’ll want to make sure you do your research and choose a reputable company.
+There are numerous advantages of teaching English online, but there are some disadvantages as well.
+As with so many jobs available, you’ll want to make sure you do your research and choose a reputable company.

-In this post, I’ll list 15 pros and cons of being an online English teacher so that you can decide if this remote career is right for you.
+In this post, I’ll list 15 pros and cons of teaching online so that you can decide if this remote career is right for you.

 Table of Contents